MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 The Azure Synapse Link for Dataverse is a service designed for enterprise big data analytics by delivering scalable high availability with disaster recovery capabilities.
 Data is stored in the Common Data Model format, which provides semantic consistency across apps and deployments.

-The Azure Synapse Link for Dataverse offers these features for D365 finance and operations data.
+The Azure Synapse Link for Dataverse offers these features finance and operations data.
-- Supports choosing both standard and custom finance and operations entities and tables.
+- Support for choosing both standard and custom finance and operations entities and tables.
 - Continuous replication of Entity and table data as well as create, update, and delete (CUD) transactions.
 - Linking or unlinking the environment to Azure Synapse Analytics and/or Azure Data Lake Storage Gen2 in your Azure Subscription.
 No need to visit Azure portal or Dynamics Life Cycle Services (LCS) for system configuration.
 - Simply choose data and explore with Synapse.
 No need to run external tools to configure Synapse Analytics workspaces
 - Support all the features of Synapse Link for Dataverse including, availability in all regions, save as Parquet Delta files and support for restricted storage accounts
-- Table limits in Export to Data lake service are not applicable in Synapse Link for Dataverses
+- Table limits in Export to Data lake service are not applicable in Synapse Link for Dataverse.
 - Save as Parquet Delta lake format is enabled by default for finance and operations data enabling faster query response times.